ResetSec/AmateursCTF-2024/How-To-Use.md

 - Make the updates in the step below this one before performing your first push.

-### 4. Update the event url in the [.automation/Change-Me/event.txt](.automation/Change-Me/event.txt) with the [CTF Time](https://ctftime.org/) link for the event.
+### 4. Update the event URL in the [.automation/Change-Me/event.txt](.automation/Change-Me/event.txt) with the [CTF Time](https://ctftime.org/) link for the event.

-- This is what allows the CTF Time API integration to auto-populate the details for the Top Level README.
+- This allows the CTF Time API integration to auto-populate the details for the Top-Level README.

 ### 5. Start writing your write-ups!

-- There is an example write-up in the Crypto folder, it will give you some general guidance.
+- There is an [example write-up](Crypto/Example/) in the Crypto folder; it will give you some general guidance.

 ### 6. Include your incomplete research and write-ups too!